she / her

 -

-I am a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario (CRPO), and a Certified Clinical Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA).
-I currently practice virtually with individuals across Ontario and British Columbia.
+I am a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario (CRPO) and a Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA).
+I moved to Vancouver, BC, from Ottawa, ON, and provide virtual psychotherapy to individuals across Canada, with many clients currently located in both British Columbia and Ontario.

-I am apart of the Shine Mental Health Collective, a group of mental health practitioners based out of Ottawa, Ontario.
+I am part of the Shine Mental Health Collective, a group of mental health practitioners based in Ottawa, Ontario.
 My clinical work is supervised by Tesia Bryski, RP, founder of Shine.

 -